 I always recommend that handlers plan searches wherever they go.
 Whether doing the weekly shop, waiting to collect the children from school or going to the cinema.
 Think about how you would plan to search these areas.
 Go through the various search patterns in your head.
 Or in person if you’re alone or not worried about people watching your walk (backwards) around the area with your imaginary dog.
 Practise using your guiding hand.
 Risk assess the area.
 Really look at how scent could move in each area and what factors could affect it.
 All this work will pay huge dividends when you are back working together with your dog.
 Instead of becoming preoccupied with aspects you could have been practising alone, you can go into automatic pilot with them.
 This let’s you concentrate on supporting and observing your dog.

 In my next blog I’ll go through the next set of potential search factors and their fixes.
 This time I’ll be looking at those associated with Environment.
 Part 3 will be dedicated to Distractions.
 And part 4 to Handler.

-Make sure you’ve subscribed to the blog so you don’t miss out on Parts 2, 3 & 4!
-But what if you don’t want to wait?
-No problem.
-I’ve produced a downloadable booklet of all the factors and fixes.
+If you want to refer to all the factors and fixes included in these blogs in one handy reference, I’ve produced a downloadable booklet for you.
 It even includes my new Factors & Fixes infographics too (which you can buy separately).
 You can get them from my shop or from Detector Dog School today.